Panthertown Stewardship Fund

 My favorite hike in Panthertown is to the Blackrock Overlook, with its expansive views of the majesty of nature: mountains, skies and green space.

 When I sit on that rock and look over the edge, what I see is the same, yet different every time.
 But mostly it is a place of reflection, of taking a deep breath and reviewing the things that are important to me.

 I come to this place many times over the course of a year.
 It centers me.
 It fills me with gratitude.

-— Virginia Guilfoile, a Friend of Panthertown
+— Virginia Guilfoile, volunteer, Friend of Panthertown